canonical/redis-k8s-operator/README.md

 [Juju](https://jaas.ai/) Charm for deploying Redis on Kubernetes clusters.

+This charm does not support Redis clustering capabilities.

 ## Setup, build and deploy

 A typical setup using [snaps](https://snapcraft.io/), for deployments